rwynn/monstache-site/src/start.md

 	If you have enabled security in MongoDB you will need to give the user in your connection string certain privileges:

-    The user in the connection string will need to be able read the `local` database (to read from the oplog) and any user databases that you wish to synch data from.
+    For MongoDB versions prior to 3.6 the user in the connection string will need to be able read the `local` database (to read from the oplog) and any user databases that you wish to synch data from.

     When using the resume or clustering features the user will need to be able to write to and create indexes for the `monstache` database, or more generally, whatever you configure the